Battle of Kohima: Aftermath

-After ignoring army orders for several weeks, Sato was removed from command of Japanese 31st Division early in July.
+After ignoring army orders for several weeks, Satō was removed from command of Japanese 31st Division early in July.
 The entire Japanese offensive was broken off at the same time.
-Slim derided Sato as the most unenterprising of his opponents, and even dissuaded the RAF from bombing Sato's HQ because he wanted him kept alive, as doing so would help the Allied cause.
+Slim derided Satō as the most unenterprising of his opponents, and even dissuaded the RAF from bombing Satō's HQ because he wanted him kept alive, as doing so would help the Allied cause.
 Japanese sources, however, blame his superior, Mutaguchi, for both the weaknesses of the original plan, and the antipathy between himself and Sato which led Sato to concentrate on saving his division rather than driving on distant objectives.

-After Sato was removed from command, he refused an invitation to commit seppuku and demanded a court martial to clear his name and make his complaints about Fifteenth Army HQ public.
-At Kawabe's prompting, Sato was declared to have suffered a mental breakdown and was unfit to stand trial.
+After Satō was removed from command, he refused an invitation to commit seppuku and demanded a court martial to clear his name and make his complaints about Fifteenth Army HQ public.
+At Kawabe's prompting, Satō was declared to have suffered a mental breakdown and was unfit to stand trial.
 He was replaced as commander of the 31st Division by Lieutenant General Tsuchitaro Kawada.
 Major General Miyazaki was promoted and appointed to command the Japanese 54th Division, serving in Arakan.

 The huge losses the Japanese suffered in the Battles of Imphal and Kohima (mainly through starvation and disease) crippled their defence of Burma against Allied attacks during the following year.

 On the Allied side, Major General Grover was dismissed from command of the British 2nd Division on 5 July, for perceived slowness in conducting the offensive, and also after complaints about his handling of Indian formations (161st and 33rd Indian Brigades) attached to his division, and replaced by Major General Cameron Nicholson.
 He accepted his dismissal stoically and was appointed Director of Army Welfare Services at the War Office.
 Seventy years after the Battle of Kohima a memorial to him was unveiled at Jotsoma, the site of his 2nd Division Headquarters.
 Brigadier Dermot Warren, who commanded the 161st Indian Brigade during the siege, was promoted to command the 5th Indian Division, but was killed in an air crash the following year.